Tangtse

-is a village in the Leh district of Ladakh, India.
-It is located in the Durbuk tehsil.
+is a village and one of the tehsil in the Changthang district of Ladakh, India.
 Traditionally, it was regarded as the border between the Nubra region to the north and the Pangong region to the south.
 It was a key halting place on the trade route between Turkestan and Tibet.
 (Note: The Government of the People's Republic of China has claimed that there was a trade route through the Aksai Chin plateau, which is found to be historically inaccurate.)
 It was also a site of wars between Ladakh and Tibet.

 During the Jammu and Kashmir princely rule, Tangtse was the headquarters of an ilaqa (subdistrict), whose territory included the Pangong Lake area, the Chang Chenmo Valley and the Aksai Chin plateau.
 Tangtse was also a key halting place on the Chang Chenmo route to Turkestan, via the Chang Chenmo Valley and Aksai Chin, which the British tried to promote for a few decades.

 Tangtse is one of the 26 constituencies of the Ladakh Autonomous Hill Development Council of the Leh district.
 Following the 2020 election, the Councillor for Tangste is Tashi Namgyal Yakzee, who is also in the Executive Council.